jhrcook/100DaysOfPython/HandsOnMachineLearningWithScikitLearnAndTensorFlow/homl_ch18_Reinforcement-learning.md

 This is implemented below using two new DQN models, an updated `training_step()` function, and the weights are copied to the target model every 50 episodes.
 (The hyperparameters likely need to be adjusted, but the structure is there.)

+This method works because the target Q-Values become more stable, reducing the feedback loop that can happen if the DQN being trained is also producing the Q-Value targets.
+The method does not work here, likely because I have not tuned the hyperparameters.
+Also, since the target DQN is updated infrequently, usually more episodes are required for the training.

+### Double DQN

+In 2015, DeepMind realized a problem with the target DQN: it was prone to overestimating Q-Values.
+Since the target Q-Values were only approximations, even if the true Q-Values were the same, there would be some differences in the target DQN's estimates.
+Even if the error is only a small amount, it can still cause one action to consistently have a higher Q-Value than the others due to random chance.

+To fix this, they proposed using the online model instead of the target model when selecting the best actions for the next states, using the target model only to estimate Q-Values for the best actions.
+This has also been implemented below.

 ```python
 online_dqn = keras.models.Sequential([